newjersey/dhs-oneapp/development/Windows_Setup.md

 4. Start the oneapp-server in development mode: `yarn live`
 5. Verify the server starts up without error (there will be more to do to get it functioning, but it should start at this step)

-### Alternative Setup (for NJ proxy sever): Setup oneapp-server

-( These directions are in progress.
-We've encountered issues with the NJ internet proxy and are working on alternative install steps. )

-1. Change the directory: `cd oneapp-server`
-2. Manually install the oracledb dependency: `npm install ../../dhs-oneapp-software/windows/oracle/oracledb-5.0.0.tgz`

 ## oneapp-database

 If you have admin access on your machine, and have the ability to install Docker, running the database in Docker will make development easier.